Professor Talbott (Email: firstname.lastname@example.org) Autumn Quarter 2013

 There is a separate handout of Paper Guidelines.
 Please make sure you review the Paper Guidelines before turning in your papers.
 PAPERS THAT DO NOT COMPLY WITH THE GUIDELINES WILL BE PENALIZED.
 Undergraduates—especially those who have not taken an upper level philosophy course before—are encouraged to have a draft of your paper read by one of the tutors in the Philosophy Writing Center (SAV 362).

 5. MIDTERM AND FINAL EXAM.
-There will be a Midterm Exam in class on Tuesday Feb.
-12. Review questions for the exam will be distributed in class on Thursday Jan.
-31. The Final Exam will be held on Friday March 22 from 2:30 to 4:20.
-Final Exam Review Questions will be distributed in class on Thursday March 7.
-There will be review sessions in class before each exam.
+There will be a Midterm Exam in class on Tuesday Oct.
+29. Review questions for the exam will be distributed in advance.
+The Final Exam will be held on Friday Dec.
+13 from 2:30 to 4:20.
+Final Exam Review Questions will be distributed in advance.
+There will be a review session in class before each exam.

 6. TERM PAPER OPTION.
-With my permission, you may substitute a term paper (10-15 pages) for the Final Exam.
-Term paper topics must be approved by me on or before Thursday March 7.
-If you do a term paper, it is highly recommended that you turn in a draft for my comments.
-Drafts are due by the final class session, Thursday March 14.
-Final term papers are due at the Philosophy Department Office, SAV 361, at 4:30 pm on Wednesday March 21.
-Philosophy graduate students are required to substitute a term paper for the final exam.
+With my permission, undergraduates may substitute a term paper (10-15 pages) for the Final Exam; philosophy graduate students must do the term paper.
+Term papers may be an extension of one of the shorter papers.
+Term paper topics must be approved by me on or before Thursday Nov.
+21. If you do a term paper, it is highly recommended that you turn in a draft for my comments via email.
+Drafts are due by midnight on Tuesday Dec.
+3. Final term papers are to be submitted by email by midnight on Tuesday Dec.
+10.

 IV.
 Course Web Site.
 All handouts, study questions, paper assignments, end-of-class questions, and the text of transparencies used in class will be available on the course Web site (see URL above).
 So if you are ever absent, you can check the course Web site to find out what you missed.